tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/fertility/pregnancy-birth.md

 ## Pregnancy & Birth

 ### What Treatment Has to Offer
   Pregnancy often does not involve, 'glowing'.
 Difficulties are common as your body undergoes such a significant change and of course most drugs are not recognised as safe to take during pregnancy.
-Acupuncture is one of the safest forms of medicine for you and your baby and provides relief to women every day, helping to
+Acupuncture is one of the safest forms of medicine for you and your baby and provides relief to women every day, helping to make pregnancy more enjoyable.

 **Commonly helped conditions are:**
 * insomnia and tiredness